tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 ### Required Artifacts

-- An Azure account with a pre-configured Resource Group and Virutal Network.
+- An Azure account with a pre-configured Resource Group and Virtual Network.

 ## Task 1: Create an Autonomous Transaction Processing Database